Eschatology

 .

-Abridgments of Elliott’s Main Work (in order from smallest to largest)
+Abridgments of Elliott’s Main Work (from smallest to largest)

 This is a paraphrase of the Book of Revelation, starting at chapter 6, according to E.B.
 Elliott’s interpretation.
 This is a handy way of quickly seeing how Elliott interprets the book without digging through his 4 volumes.

-Tucker, H. Carre – Brief Historical Explanation of the Revelation of St. John according to the Horae Apocalypticae of Elliott, 1863, 117 pages
+Tucker, H. Carre – Brief Historical Explanation of the Revelation of St. John according to the Horae Apocalypticae of Elliott (1863) 117 pp.

-E., H.E. – The Last Prophecy: Being an Abridgment of Elliott’s Horae Apocalypticae, to which is subjoined his last paper on ‘Prophecy Fulfilled and Fulfilling 1884, 375 pages
+E., H.E. – The Last Prophecy: Being an Abridgment of Elliott’s Horae Apocalypticae, to which is subjoined his last paper on ‘Prophecy Fulfilled and Fulfilling (1884) 375 pp.

-This is an abridgment of Elliott’s larger four volume work.
-It was intended as a course of lectures in church history for the young pertaining to the events of the Book of Revelation.
+This work was intended as a course of lectures in church history for the young, pertaining to the events of the Book of Revelation.

 .